 The average price to use a website building service would cost around $100 per year for premium services.
-Domain name and hosting included.
-Most web builders have monthly subscription plans, which helps you to spread the cost.
+The domain name and hosting are included.
+Most web builders have monthly subscription plans, which help you to spread the cost.
 But in the long run, it might cost you even more.

 To give you an idea, web builders generally cost around $100 per year.
 But if you want additional features, you can either purchase add-ons from the web builders themselves or via third-party providers, which usually range from $10 to $50.

 Now, suppose you hired a web designer to build your website for $3,000.
-A one-time fee of $3,000 and a monthly hosting fee of $7 (for a decent hosting).
-Initially it will cost you $3,084 on your first year, and just $84 on the succeeding years.
+A one-time fee of $3,000 and a monthly hosting fee of $7 (for decent hosting).
+Initially, it will cost you $3,084 in your first year, and just $84 in the succeeding years.
 But the steal here is that you can ask for tons of features and things you want to be included on your site.

 Another thing that could potentially rack up the cost for web builders is when it’s time to move on to another hosting service.

 And trust me when I say that if a website becomes half as successful as intended, a transfer will happen 100%.
 Especially for e-commerce sites.